kjerstid/GEOF211_compendium/GEOF211_book/LinearAdvectionEquation/differenceSolution.md

 ```

 we see that the first waveform is similar to the exact solution, while the second waveform travels in the opposite direction of the exact
 solution.
-This second waveform is clearly an artifact introduced by the discretization of {eq}`eqAdvection` and is a source of errors.
+This second waveform is clearly an artifact introduced by the discretization of {eq}`eq:Advection` and is a source of errors.

 <!-- ### Case 2: $|\mu| \gt 1$ -->